-Data submissions will be made annually on ordinary business issued in the U.S. The data submission is to be direct written business, and values should be prior to reinsurance ceded.
-The data submission should include policies issued as standard, substandard (optional) or sold within a preferred class structure.
+The data should include policies issued as standard, substandard (optional) or sold within a preferred class structure.
 Preferred class structure means that, depending on the underwriting results, a policy could be issued in classes ranging from a best preferred class to a residual standard class.
 Policies issued as part of a preferred class structure are not to be classified as substandard.

-Ordinary business does not include separate lines of business such as simplified issue/guaranteed issue, worksite, individually solicited group life, direct response, final expense, pre-need, home service and corporate-owned life insurance (COLI)/bank-owned life insurance (BOLI)/charity-owned life insurance (CHOLI).
-Policies issued as conversions from term or group policies should be included.
+Policies issued as conversions from term or group contracts should be included.
 For these converted policies, the issue date should be the issue date of the converted policy, and the underwriting field will identify them as issues resulting from conversion.

-Each policy number represents a policy issued as a result of ordinary underwriting.
+Generally, each policy number represents a policy issued as a result of ordinary underwriting.
 If a single life policy, the base policy on a single life has the policy number and a segment number of 1.
 On a joint life policy, each life has separate records with the same policy number.
 The base policy on the first life has a segment number of 1, and the base policy on the second life has a segment number of 2.
 Policies that cover more than two lives are not to be submitted.

 Term/paid up riders or additional amounts of insurance purchased through dividend options on a policy issued as a result of ordinary underwriting are to be submitted.
-Each rider is on a separate record with the same policy number as the base policy and a unique segment number.
+Each rider is on a separate record with the same policy number as the base policy and has a unique segment number.
 The details on the rider record may differ from the corresponding details on the base policy record.
 If underwriting in addition to the base policy underwriting is done, the coverage is given its own policy number.